SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 <!-- sonarcloud -->
 ## Using Release Pipelines
-You have the possibility to check the SonarCloud quality gate status in your release pipeline.
+You have the possibility to check the SonarCloud Quality Gate status in your release pipeline.
 It takes place as a [pre-deployment gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=azure-devops).

 1. In the **release pipeline**, add a stage, then click on **pre-deployment conditions**.
 2. Enable the **gates**, then click on add.
-Choose **SonarCloud QualityGate status check**
+Choose **SonarCloud Quality Gate status check**
 3. Save your pipeline.

 **This feature is currently in preview, and the following notes are important** :